-Ranked in Chambers for her anti-bribery and corruption expertise and co-head of the firm’s Australian corporate crime & investigations practice, clients praise Jacqui’s “fantastic global knowledge” and find it "reassuring to have someone local with that exposure and experience available."
+Co-head of the firm’s Australian corporate crime & investigations practice, clients praise Jacqui’s “fantastic global knowledge” and find it "reassuring to have someone local with that exposure and experience available."

 Examples of Jacqui’s experience includes assisting:

-- A listed Australian company in a multi-jurisdictional investigation into potential violations of anti-corruption laws involving regulators and enforcement agencies in Australia (AFP) and the US (the SEC and DOJ)
+- a listed Australian company in a multi-jurisdictional investigation into potential violations of anti-corruption laws involving regulators and enforcement agencies in Australia (AFP) and the US (the SEC and DOJ)

-- A global company with its worldwide corporate compliance program, focusing on anti-bribery and corruption and sanctions compliance
+- a global company with its worldwide corporate compliance program, focusing on anti-bribery and corruption and sanctions compliance

 From mid-2009 to mid-2011 Jacqui was in house litigation counsel with BHP and worked in BHP’s offices in The Hague and Melbourne.
 In 2018/2019, Jacqui spent 6 months as acting VP Ethics & Compliance at BHP, leading the Australian and Group Functions compliance team.